 If you’re visiting over the festive period, you might find our London winter itinerary useful.

-This is an itinerary for first-time visitors to London.
+This itinerary is primarily for first-time visitors to London.

-We’ve put together a plan that allows you to see the top sights that showcase London’s history and grandeur, along with some of our favourite local gems that make the city such a great place to hang out.
+We’ve put together a plan that allows you to see the top sights in London, along with some of our favourite local gems.
+These are the places that make the city such a diverse and interesting destination.

 Each day is mapped out to minimise the time spent getting between places.